 - Caren Beth Alderholdt Scholarship for Pre-School Education: To provide scholarship support to one graduate student annually who is enrolled in the Reich College of Education and working toward a Masters Degree in Special Education.
 It is the Donor’s preference that the recipient holds an undergraduate degree in either Child Development: Birth through Kindergarten or Special Education.

-- Scholarship for Graduate Students in Special Education: Full-time or part-time graduate students enrolled in the Special Education Program within the Reich College of Education.
+- Endowed Scholarship for Graduate Students in Special Education: Full-time or part-time graduate students enrolled in the Special Education Program within the Reich College of Education.
 Preferred that recipients have completed their undergraduate work at Appalachian State University and intend to work in the field of secondary special.

 Doctoral Program in Educational Leadership

 - Rhododendron Society Scholarship: The funding will provide two scholarships for the Reich College of Education.
 The annual funding amount will be divided equally between an incoming freshman education student and a doctoral student.
 The scholarship requires a 3.6 GPA, must be need-based but does not require FAFSA documentation.
 These students should be exemplary as they represent the highest honor awarded in the Reich College of Education.

 - WJ Office Scholarship for the Doctoral Program in Educational Leadership: This annual scholarship will provide $1,000 to support a doctoral student that has successfully submitted their dissertation proposal and has enrolled in dissertation credit hours.